matteobarbera/mavlab_wiki_fork/3D-Printers.md

 TU Delft, as institution has a special 20% discount on all the Colorfabb filament.
 You can contact [Alessandro](mailto:a.mancinelli@tudelft.nl) to know how to use it.

 Some printing tests have been performed in order to determine the best printing settings for this specific material using CURA as slicer.
-The printing parameters can be directly imported using the or can be manually filled in as in the picture below:
+The printing parameters can be directly imported using the or directly set the parameters as follows: